Acoramidis: Clinical trials

 Phase I data indicated acoramidis achieved near-complete (>90%) TTR stabilization across the entire dosing interval at steady state.

 Phase II and the Open-Label Extension (OLE) data indicated after a median of 38 months, long-term treatment with acoramidis was generally well tolerated and resulted in a median decline in NT-proBNP levels, normalization of serum TTR, and sustained stabilization of TTR in individuals with ATTR-CM.

 Phase III data from ATTRibute-CM indicated acoramidis resulted in a significantly better four-step primary hierarchical outcome containing components of mortality, morbidity, and function than placebo at 30 months in participants with ATTR-CM.
 Adverse events were similar in the two groups.
+This primary outcome measure was analyzed using Generalized Pairwise Comparisons and reported using a win statistics measure of treatment effect.

 Other analyses from ATTRibute-CM indicated a 50% reduction in cumulative cardiovascular hospitalizations (CVH), a 42% reduction in all-cause mortality (ACM) and recurrent CVH, and a 3-month time-to-separation of the Kaplan Meier curves for ACM or CVH.
 No other treatment has demonstrated this degree of treatment effect this quickly in participants with ATTR-CM.

 In vitro data indicated acoramidis exhibits near-complete (>90%) TTR stabilization at therapeutic trough concentrations, and its TTR stabilization exceeds that of tafamidis' across a range of destabilizing TTR mutations.